 A clear standard for requiring a pupil-parent-educator conference to review a pupil’s written agreement and reconsider the independent study program’s impact on the pupil’s achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.

-The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction:
+The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction*:

-For pupils in transitional kindergarten through grade 3,, the plan to provide opportunities for daily synchronous instruction for all pupils throughout the school year by credentialed Compass Charter Schools staff shall be as follows:
+For pupils in transitional kindergarten through grade 3, the plan to provide opportunities for daily synchronous instruction for all pupils throughout the school year by a Compass Charter Schools teacher or teachers of record shall be as follows:

-Each credentialed staff member will provide daily synchronous instruction via an online video conferencing platform wherein scholars will have the opportunity to participate in daily lessons and learning activities with similar aged peers.
+Each teacher or teachers of record will provide daily synchronous instruction via an online video conferencing platform wherein scholars will have the opportunity to participate in daily lessons and learning activities with similar aged peers.

-Daily synchronous instruction shall be approximately 30 minutes per day, but may be longer or shorter in duration at the discretion of the Credentialed staff member and/or supervising teacher.
+Daily synchronous instruction shall be approximately 30 minutes per day, but may be longer or shorter in duration at the discretion of the teacher or teachers of record.

 The schedule for daily synchronous instruction will be communicated to scholars and their families via ParentSquare, Google calendar, and other virtual communication platforms.